Springs-DSA/neighborgoods-rs/README.md

 19. WikiEntry - Marks the indicated post as belonging to the community wiki.
 20. MapThread - Short form comments, tied to a location
 21. MapThreadVote - a vote that either extends or decreases the amount of time before a map thread expires.
 Join table.
-22. Location - a what3words location, with the w3w string, lat, and long.
-The primary key of the table is the w3w string.

 # Pages